garnettr/dynamicPoster/README.md

 ![bkg-test-4](https://user-images.githubusercontent.com/28959285/127429614-60b98b39-85cf-4000-aac3-7bdc3f957322.jpg)

-While working through my [Udemy Course](demy.com/course/understand-javascript/), I thought it would be a great idea to build a mini project to practice of the patterns I was learning.
+While working through my [Udemy Course](demy.com/course/understand-javascript/), I thought it would be a great idea to build a mini project to practice the patterns I was learning.

-### What the web app does
+### What the Web app does:

 This project is a typeography poster that is dynamically generated using your information.